Deego88/Programming-for-Data-Analysis-Assignment/README.md

 * python --version
 * jupyter --version

 This project also requires a number of external Python libraries ([listed below](#Libraries-Used)).
-These come with the Anaconda Distribution and should not need to be installed separately, however links to the website for each are included.
+These come with the Anaconda Distribution and should not need to be installed separately.

 ### Libraries Used

-- [Numpy](https://www.numpy.org/) - The numpy.random library is the subject of the notebook and its functions are extensively used throughout
+- Numpy
-- [Matplotlib.pyplot](https://matplotlib.org/tutorials/introductory/pyplot.html) - Used for manipulation of elements of certain plots in the notebook
+- Matplotlib.pyplot
-- [Seaborn](https://seaborn.pydata.org/) - Used for creation and manipulation of all plots in the notebook
+- Seaborn

 Please note that the programmes will not run successfuly if their required libraries are not installed.